Emina Jahović: 2013–2018: X Factor Adria and Dalje

 On 27 February 2013, Jahović won the 3rd Media Awards of OMU for the Best Breakthrough Album.
 The 3rd Media Awards of OMU were held at the Atatürk Congress and Culture Center in Samsun.
 It was the first official music award that Jahović won in Turkey.

 In April 2013, she released her single "Nedostaješ" ("You're Missed").
 The song was written and composed by Jahović herself.
 The accompanying music video for the song was directed by Vedad Jašarević.
 Arranged by Seçkin Özer and produced by Samsun Demir, the Turkish version of the song is known as "Yakışmaz" ("Unsuitable").
 The lyrics to the song were written by Deniz Erten.
 Released in May 2013 through Doğan Music Company, "Yakışmaz" was Emina's third single in Turkish language.
 The lyrics of the pop-flamenco song revolve around the theme of love and grief.
 On 2 June 2013, Jahović performed her song "Nedostaješ" on RTV Pink's VIP Room 2013 at Elite Model Look final in Serbia.

-In June 2013, she announced her fourth album with the release of the song "Žena zmaj".
+In June 2013, she announced her fourth album with the release of the song "Žena zmaj" ("Dragon Lady").
 In September, Jahović was announced as the judge and coach on the first season of X Factor Adria alongside Željko Joksimović, Kristina Kovač and Kiki Lesendrić.
-In October the following year, she released Metamorfoza under City Records.
+In October the following year, she released Metamorfoza ("Metamorphosis") under City Records.
 The album included seven main tracks and five previously released songs as bonus tracks.
 It was sold in 50,000 units.

-On 23 January 2018, Jahović released her fifth studio album Dalje through IDJTunes.
+On 23 January 2018, Jahović released her fifth studio album Dalje ("Farther") through IDJTunes.
 On the album she collaborated with Darko Dimitrov, who wrote the songs alongside her.
-Dalje was preceded by two singles in 2017: "Protiv svih" and "Limunada" featuring Milica Todorović.
-The music video for the latter song accumulated over 80 million views on YouTube.
+Dalje was preceded by three singles in 2017: "Protiv svih" ("Against Everybody"), "Limunada" ("Lemonade") featuring Milica Todorović, and "Karma".
+The music video for "Limunada" accumulated over 80 million views on YouTube.